wulukewu/mcl-sign-in-system/README.md

            -e otpauth=your_otpauth_url \
            -e inorout=signin_or_signout \
            -e cookies=your_cookies \
+           -e discord_webhook_url=your_discord_webhook_url \
            -e discord_token=your_discord_token \
            -e discord_guild_id=your_discord_guild_id \
            -e discord_channel_id=your_discord_channel_id \
            mcl-sign-in-system
 ```

 If you want to sign in or out, you can set the `-e inorout=signin` or `-e inorout=signout` line.
 If you omit the `inorout` parameter, the script will try to sign out first, and if not possible, will attempt to sign in automatically.
 The `cookies` parameter is optional; omit it if you don't want to use cookies.
 The Discord parameters are optional; omit them if you don't want Discord notifications.
+You can use either `discord_webhook_url` or the combination of `discord_token`, `discord_guild_id`, and `discord_channel_id` for notifications.

 ## Return Codes